 When preparing the parent company only financial report of the Company, the management decided the adopted accounting policy by their judgment and made accounting estimates and assumptions based on the reasonable expectation toward future events subject to current circumstances on the balance sheet date.
 The actual results might be different from the major accounting estimates and assumptions, so the historical experience and other factors will be considered for constant evaluation and adjustment.
-The risk description of the assumptions and estimates which may cause major adjustments to the book amount of assets and liabilities in the following financial year.
+The Company has taken into account the economic impact of COVID-19 in its critical accounting estimates and will continue to evaluate the impact of COVID-19 on its financial position and performance.
 The following are the description of uncertainty to significant accounting judgments, estimates and assumptions: